-Thompson launched the institution's first Honors College - the first 14 freshmen enrolled in August 2019.
+Thompson launched the institution's first Honors College.
+The first 14 freshmen enrolled in August 2019.
 He expanded international programs by creating the Edward McMillan Center for Education Abroad.
 The center is named for a longtime history professor and administrator who established the London Abroad program in 1990.
 McMillan died in 2018.
 Dr. Beth Stapleton, a 1992 MC graduate and a Spanish and linguistics professor, heads the center.

 The MC Dyslexia Center was expanded in January 2019 to include additional rooms to evaluate children with the learning disability, and other offices.

-In summer 2019, MC was ranked the No. 1 online Christian college in the USA by onlinechristian colleges.com.
-New classes for MC that fall included a master's degree in nursing.
+New classes for MC in fall 2019 included a master's degree in nursing, and the MC Choctaws football program continued to progress under head coach John Bland, who was named co-coach of the year in the Gulf South Conference in 2019.